sils/CV/README.md

 Summer of Code sholarship, he began mentoring several students while administering the GSoC program for the GNOME organization.
-Currently he spends most of his time maintaining and developing his open source project coala to help developers improving their code quality without hassle.
+Currently he spends most of his time maintaining and developing his open source project coala to help developers improving their code asdgasdguality without hassle.
 The coala project group has more than 500 contributors and is present at conferences all around the world.